Skip to main content

 Professor Andrew Corbett-Nolan is the Chief Executive of the Good Governance Institute (GGI) and is a nationally recognised expert on public and third sector governance.
 He specialises in board development work, and some of the more complex governance reviews and national work that GGI undertakes, particularly in the NHS with the development of clinical governance.
 His work has been recognised by appointment a Salzburg Global Fellow.

 For more than 25 years Andrew has sat on public and third sector boards ranging from the largest NHS Trust in England to small community groups.
-He is well-known as a thought leader in public sector governance through his research, writing and frequent speaking engagements.
+He is well-known as a thought leader in public sector governance.

 Peter Chowney